Skip to main content

 AspectIGF-1 LR3Liraglutide

 AdministrationIntramuscular injection (site-specific growth) or subcutaneous for systemic effects.
-Often cycled 4-6 weeks on, equal time off.Subcutaneous injection once daily at any time, independent of meals.
+Often cycled 4-6 weeks on, equal time off.Subcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.

 Best For